jbigtani/crack-CKAD/README.md

 I have prepared this course based on my own Kubernetes certification that I completed in four weeks.

 ### Background
 CKAD is certification exam from CNCF focussing on Kubernetes application developers.
 Its a subjective exam and so requires you to be comfortable with kubectl commands.
 You are allowed to refer to official Kuberternes doc for yaml and commands.
 It does not ask you set up Kubernetes cluster since its admin job so you can skip admin related tasks whiel going through study materials.

+While preparing this I kept course fee also in mind.
+There are two suggested Udemy paid courses which together cost me INR 1000/- which I felt definitely worth.

 ### Pre-requisities
 There is no pre-requisites apart from software development experience.